getodk/collect/README.md

     If you prefer not to use the command line, you can use Android Studio to create a new project from version control using `https://github.com/YOUR-GITHUB-USERNAME/collect`.

 1. Open the project in the folder of your clone from Android Studio.
 To run the project, click on the green arrow at the top of the screen.
-The emulator is very slow so we generally recommend using a physical device when possible.

 1. Make sure you can run unit tests by running everything under `collect_app/src/test/java` in Android Studio or on the command line: